raspberrypilearning/fart-detector/WORKSHEET.md

 I have found that some of the text styles do not work.
 But you should be able to put something good together with the others. **Use this power wisely!**

-A good way to simplify using this is to use python [string formatting](https://docs.python.org/2/library/string.html#string-formatting).
+A good way to simplify this is to use python [string formatting](https://docs.python.org/2/library/string.html#string-formatting).
 This is quite a sophisticated way to manipulate strings and has a number of advantages over using the older *%s* method.
 For example:
 ```python
 alarm_template = "\033[5;43;31m{0} {1} {2}\033[0m"